SquareGPS/navixy-api/docs/panel-api/resources/dealer/settings/image.md

 # Image

+API path: `panel/dealer/settings/image`.

 API calls for interaction with images that used for branding of the panel.

-API path: `panel/dealer/settings/image`

 ### delete